 These will be elevated to the relevant, closed-bodied Sector Tables.
-With these inputs, as well as data and analysis from the drafted Regional Plan Part 1, Sector Tables craft strategies for the Regional Roadmap and elevate projects of regional benefit.
-All deliberative bodies put forward criteria for evaluating "High Road" compatible initiatives and create processes and rubrics to evaluate proposals.
+With these inputs, as well as data and analysis from the drafted Regional Plan Part 1, Sector Tables craft strategies for the Regional Roadmap, and elevate projects of regional benefit.
+All deliberative bodies put forward criteria for evaluating initiatives, and create processes and rubrics to evaluate proposals.